TOC-Lab-POSTECH/prior_clustering/README.md

    brew install cgal
    ```

-2. Configure CMakeLists.txt(Refer to CMakeLists.txt at the root folder)
+2. (If you did not clone this repository, then this step may be required.)
+Configure CMakeLists.txt(Refer to CMakeLists.txt at the root folder)
 3. create and move to build folder(on Project folder)
    ```
    mkdir build